 Arthritis in the neck and lower back develops in the joints of the spine, called the facet joints.
 The facet joints of the spine are formed where nearby vertebrae meet and hinge.
 These joints are covered in cartilage, which allows the vertebrae to pivot without friction.
 However, over time the cartilage wears away, which can cause mechanical problems like joint stiffness and spontaneous joint lockage.
 To learn more about the symptoms of arthritis in the neck as well as treatments for this condition, read the following article.

-Symptoms of Arthritis in the Neck
+Symptoms of arthritis in the neck

-In addition to the discomfort of mechanical symptoms, arthritis in the neck can also lead to neurological symptoms.
-If the cartilage deteriorates to the point that vertebrae rub against one another, bone spurs, or osteophytes, can form and compress a nearby spinal nerve root or spinal cord.
+In addition to the discomfort of mechanical symptoms like joint stiffness and limited mobility, arthritis in the neck can lead to neurological symptoms.
+If the cartilage wears down to the point that vertebrae rub against one another, bone spurs, or osteophytes, can form and compress a nearby spinal nerve root or spinal cord.

 - Muscle weakness

 There is no cure for arthritis in the neck, but there are a variety of nonsurgical treatment methods that can help you reduce your pain and regain joint mobility.
 Once your doctor has confirmed a diagnosis of arthritis in the neck or back, he or she will likely prescribe a regimen of conservative treatments that includes physical therapy, hot and cold compresses, anti-inflammatory medication, stretching activities and low-impact exercise.
 These treatments aim to remove the pressure on the joints and pinched nerve by strengthening the muscles around the spine to help support the body weight.